poppy-project/poppy-docs/02-getting-started/03-connect.md

 * to launch demo primitives,
 * and monitor the state of your robot (if motors are too hot for instance)

-To access this interface, you simply have to go to this url using your favorite web browser:
+To access this interface, you simply have to go to this URL using your favourite web browser:

 * http://poppy.local (if you changed the name of your robot, simply replace *poppy* by its new name)
 * or using directly its IP, something as http://192.168.0.42